thepriceisright/azrl-llm/README.md

 ## Features

 - Implementation of three task types: Abduction, Deduction, and Induction
-- Secure Docker-based code execution environment
+- Flexible code execution with both Docker-based and mock environments
 - TRR++ (Task-Relative REINFORCE++) implementation for RL updates
 - Alternative PPO implementation using TRL library
 - RunPod integration for running on cloud GPU